 4.5 Loss of all parking privileges may result from, but are not limited to, the following:

 - Procuring of an ePermit by a person ineligible for parking privileges under these regulations.

 - Procuring of an ePermit for a person otherwise ineligible for parking privileges under these regulations.

 - Falsifying information to procure an ePermit.

-- A husband and wife or person and significant other who are faculty, staff or students must each pay the appropriate rate for their ePermit based on their respective salary or enrollment.
+- Anyone (faculty, staff or students) caught sharing an ePermit with another WSU affiliate; everyone must each pay the appropriate rate for their ePermit based on their respective salary or enrollment status.

 4.6 Parking ePermit Fees

 |Faculty and Staff

 |Established rate based on salary